jgthms/marksheet/_posts/2015-03-05-html-tables.md

 This **hierarchy** is required, and all 3 elements are necessary to build a table.

-When writing the code, you need to define your table cells from left to right, and _then_ from to bottom.
+When writing the code, you need to define your table cells from left to right, and _then_ from top to bottom.

 {% highlight html %}
 <table>